-As shown in Figure 14A and Figure 14B, influent CBOD concentrations trended significantly lower in 2020 as compared to previous years, with an annual average of 200 mg/L, despite low patterns of precipitation which typically results in an increase in concentrations.
-This reduction is attributed to the COIVD-19 pandemic as the observed variations in CBOD influent concentrations generally followed the shelter-in-place orders and a shift in commuter behavior to favor more teleworking.
-For example, the most significant reductions occurred during the county shelter-in-place order in March and gradually increased over the remainder of the reporting period as the restrictions lessened and allowed the commuter workforce to gradually return to the workplace.
+As shown in Figure 14A and Figure 14B, influent CBOD concentrations were significantly lower in 2021 as compared to previous years, with an annual average of 208 mg/L, continuing a trend first observed in 2020.
+This reduction is attributed to the continued COIVD-19 pandemic as the observed variations in CBOD influent concentrations generally followed the shift in commuter behavior to favor more teleworking.

-Effluent daily and average monthly CBOD concentrations remained well below their respective permit limits as also shown in Figure 14A and Figure 14B.
-The percent removal of CBOD, as measured by the difference between influent and effluent concentrations, remained well above the minimum removal rate of 85% with an average of 97% (Figure 14C).
+Effluent daily and average monthly CBOD concentrations remained well below permit limits as also shown in Figure 14A and Figure 14B.
+The percent removal of CBOD, as measured by the difference between influent and effluent concentrations, remained well above the minimum monthly average removal rate of 85% with an average of 98% (Figure 14C).
 Effluent concentrations demonstrated a general trend of lower removal during the colder months and higher removal during the warmer months, which is a typical pattern of the unique secondary treatment system at the WPCP.
-Biological activity in the secondary treatment processes declines during the colder months, resulting in somewhat higher CBOD concentrations as compared with the summer months.
+Biological activity in the secondary treatment processes declines during the colder months, resulting in somewhat lower removal rates compared to the summer months.
 Seasonal patterns exhibited a stronger influence on effluent CBOD concentrations than the COVID-19 pandemic due to the decoupling of influent and effluent concentrations created by the long detention times of the Oxidation Ponds.

-Figure 14: CBOD Trends through the WPCP from 2016-2020.
-A) Daily and B) Average Monthly Influent and Effluent CBOD (mg/L) through the WPCP from 2016-2020.
-C) Average Monthly Effluent Percent Removal of CBOD from 2016-2020
+Figure 14: CBOD Trends through the WPCP from 2017-2021.
+A) Daily and B) Average Monthly Influent and Effluent CBOD (mg/L) through the WPCP from 2017-2021.
+C) Average Monthly Effluent Percent Removal of CBOD from 2017-2021

-Figure 15 summarizes daily and annual influent and effluent CBOD loading rates as measured in kilograms per day (kg/day) and kilograms per year (kg/yr) from 2016 to 2020.
-Influent CBOD loading rates shown in Figure 15A exhibited a pattern similar to those observed for concentrations, despite influent flows remaining relatively consistent with previous years, suggesting that concentrations were a more significant driver of loading rates than flows in 2020.
-Overall, influent loading rates over the last 5-years exhibited a downward trend as shown in the average annual loading rates in Figure 15B; whereas, effluent loading rates remained relatively consistent across the same period.
+Figure 15 summarizes daily and annual influent and effluent CBOD loading rates as measured in kilograms per day (kg/day) and kilograms per year (kg/yr) from 2017 to 2021.
+Influent CBOD loading rates shown in Figure 15A exhibited a pattern similar to those observed for concentrations, despite influent flows remaining relatively consistent with previous years, suggesting that concentrations were a more significant driver of loading rates than flows in 2021.
+Influent loading rates in 2021 remained similar with those seen in 2020, continuing a slight downward trend over the last 5-years as shown in the average annual loading rates in Figure 15B.
+Effluent loading rates remained more consistent across the same period, but also show a slight reduction trend.

-Figure 15: Average A) Daily and B) Annual CBOD Loading Rates from 2016-2020
+Figure 15: Average A) Daily and B) Annual CBOD Loading Rates from 2017-2021